Last Updated on October 1, 2025 by lindseymahoney

-In case you missed it, check out the complete exterior restoration of the Bosler House.
+In case you missed it, you can also read about the complete exterior restoration of the Bosler House.

 Steve and Jan wanted a home that functioned for their family today while also fitting in with the period when the home was built in 1875.
 Unfortunately, because the roof had been removed for 6 years, there wasn’t much to salvage in terms of original materials.